jaysylvester/citizen/README.md

 # citizen

 citizen is an event-driven MVC framework for Node.js web applications.
-It's for people who are more interested in quickly building fast, scalable apps than digging around Node's guts or building a house of cards made out of 20 different packages.
+It's for people who are more interested in quickly building fast, scalable apps than digging around Node's guts or building a Jenga tower made out of 20 different packages.

 Favoring convention over configuration, citizen's purpose is to handle server-side routing, view rendering, file serving, and caching, while providing some useful helpers to get you on your way.
 It takes the pain out of building a Node web app, but doesn't stop you from using native Node methods.